Hornavan Hotell Listed by Deadlock Ransomware Group

 Hornavan Hotell is an independent 3-star property in Arjeplog, Swedish Lapland

 On June 11, 2026, Swedish hotel Hornavan Hotell appeared on the public leak site of the Deadlock ransomware group.
-The independent three-star property in Arjeplog, Swedish Lapland, had internal files exfiltrated after a ransomware attack.
+The independent three-star property in Arjeplog, Swedish Lapland, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people affected remains unknown, anyone who stayed at the hotel, worked there, or had their personal details stored in its systems could have information now exposed.

 Public reporting indicates that internal files were taken.
-The hotel’s listing on the Deadlock leak site confirms the data was exfiltrated and is being held for extortion.
+The hotel’s listing on the Deadlock leak site states the data was exfiltrated and is being held for extortion.
 No precise count of records or specific data fields has been published, but ransomware incidents of this type routinely expose guest names, addresses, phone numbers, email addresses, payment details, and employee records.
 The breach was listed on June 11, 2026, giving victims and the hotel a short window before any published data could be downloaded by others.

 Why This Matters for You and Your Family